xcat2/xcat-core/xCAT-test/blackboxtest/README.md

-Reply fields: the BOOTP header (`msgtype` `xid` `yiaddr` `siaddr` `ciaddr` `giaddr` `chaddr` `file` `sname` `secs` `flags` `src_ip` `src_mac`), the aliases `address` `mac` `next_server`, any option as `54`, `option:54`, `opt54` or `server_id`, and three fields a client reads from two places:
+Reply fields: the BOOTP header (`msgtype` `xid` `yiaddr` `siaddr` `ciaddr` `giaddr` `chaddr` `file` `sname` `secs` `flags` `src_ip` `src_mac`), the aliases `address` `mac` `next_server`, any option as `54`, `option:54`, `opt54` or `server_id`, and three derived fields:

-- `bootfile`: option 67 when sent, else the `file` header.
-ISC fills the header, dnsmasq answers in option 67, and firmware reads either.
+- `bootfile`: the loader, from the BOOTP `file` header only. xCAT names the loader there, and the firmware it serves does not read option 67.
+A "no boot file" check also asserts `67 absent`.
 - `dns_name`: option 81 when sent, else option 12.
 Kea answers option 81 in
   option 81; ISC with `ignore client-updates` sends option 12 only.
 - `fqdn_flags`: option 81's flags as letters, absent without option 81.

-Assert on those rather than on `file` or one option, unless the one place is the point. `msgtype` is `BOOTREPLY` for a reply with no option 53.
+Assert on `dns_name` rather than on option 12 or 81, unless one option is the point. `msgtype` is `BOOTREPLY` for a reply with no option 53.

 The client MAC is a random locally administered address, so the host's own network stack never takes a reply as its own.
 The tool answers ARP only for an